romainringenbach/Penguin/README.md

 # Penguin

-Another theme with cool features for projects page with github pages
+A single-page theme for gh-pages.
+Come with simple customization, see [Penguin website](http://penguin.neaworld.fr) for more details :)